luminartech/helm-charts-public/charts/modules/apps/cert-manager/README.md

 # Cross-Account DNS Zone Management

-Module shold allow sharing/using Route53-hosted DNS zone between AWS accounts.
+Module should allow sharing/using Route53-hosted DNS zone between AWS accounts.

 You would need 2 application(sets) deployed:
 1. 1+ instances with deploymentType set to issuer in AWS account that will use DNS shared zone